What to Know About Rush Creek Lodge

 • From Rush Creek Lodge, it’s about a 40-minute drive to the Yosemite Valley.

 • With its nature-inspired elements, the Rush Creek Spa is worth a visit even if you’re not getting a treatment.
 Daily family hours are between 8 and 11 am; the access fee is reduced for kids.
+My kids came with me (it was their first spa experience) and thought it was amazing.

 THE PERFECT DAY: Yosemite Valley Family Adventures Big and Small